Govt to kick off FY24 Budget making exercise on Monday - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Previously, when Budget was presented at the end of February, the three-stage Parliament approval process would get completed some time in mid-May, weeks ahead of the onset of monsoon rains.

-This meant government departments would start spending on projects only from August-end or September, after the monsoon season ended.
-(Agencies)
+This meant Government departments would start spending on projects only from August-end or September, after the monsoon season ended.
+(PTI)

 Govt to kick off FY24 Budget making exercise on Monday